Attendance & Absence

 It is statutory for children who are age 5 or older to attend school.

 This means that all the children in our Key Stage 1 and Key Stage 2 classes, and the children in our Reception classes who have already had their fifth birthday, must come to school every day.
-The Government’s minimum standard for a primary school’s attendance is 95.6%, however our expectation is much higher than this as a school, and our attendance target is generally 97% or over.
+Our attendance target is 97% or over.
 We also work hard to encourage all the 3 and 4-year-old children who attend our Nursery and Reception classes to come to school every day.

 Holidays in term time are not permitted, and the school complies with the national and Tower Hamlets policies where fines are issued to families if children are taken out of school for more than three consecutive days for a holiday or other reason.

-Any child arriving at school after 8:55 is late and parents are required to give reasons for lateness and to attend meetings with the Home School support Worker, the Executive Headteacher or Head of School if there is persistent lateness.
-In accordance with new Tower Hamlets guidelines, fines can now be issued to families arriving late on any 20 days within one term.
+Any child arriving at school after 8:55am is late and parents are required to give reasons for lateness and to attend meetings with the Home School support Worker, the Executive Headteacher or Head of School if there is persistent lateness.
+In accordance with new Tower Hamlets guidelines, fines will be issued to families arriving late on 15 days within any 5 weeks.

 What do we do to promote good attendance?

 Each week, the overall school attendance is reported and celebrated during assembly.
 The class with the highest level of attendance that week are given the Attendance Cup and each child within the class is given a special award card.
 The classes with the highest attendance each half term win a special award.
 At the end of each term, awards are given to children who have high or much improved attendance.